About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 My Experience

-When I began my career in niche publishing in New York City more than 44 years ago, I wasn't planning to become an editor.
-I was planning to use my training in commercial art and design.
-But I soon discovered that publishing had a great demand for skills I'd always taken for granted: reading and writing.
+When I began my career in niche publishing in my hometown of New York City more than 50 years ago, I wasn't planning to become an editor.
+I thought I'd work with my training in commercial art and design.
+But I soon discovered that publishing appreciated skills I'd always taken for granted: reading and writing.

-I learned to edit in the best possible way — as understudy to talented editors — and eventually worked my way up to the position of a busy managing editor.
-Like many editors before and since who miss the hands-on editorial work, in 1983 I decided to become an even busier full-time independent editor.
+I learned to edit in the best possible way — on the job as understudy to talented editors — and after a number of years worked my way into the position of a very busy managing editor for a rapidly growing niche publisher in Milwaukee, WI.
+In 1983 I decided to become an even busier independent editor, because — like many who move from editorial into management — I missed the hands-on manuscript analysis that can guide authors to more effective, more publishable writing.

-So I entered the classroom once again, this time by initiating the first outreach program in publishing at the University of Wisconsin-Milwaukee.
-For 9 years I led a series of evening and summer classes that introduced about 2,000 Midwest writers to the workings of the book industry and to the ways of using market savvy to become published authors.
-From time to time I still teach a class or two at UW and elsewhere.
-(Please see my itinerary at http://bellarosabooks.com/
+So I entered the university classroom once again, this time initiating the first outreach program in book publishing for the University of Wisconsin-Milwaukee.
+For the next nine years while editing for authors and small businesses during the day I led evening and summer classes that introduced about 2,000 Midwest writers to the workings of the book industry and the need for market savvy in becoming published authors.

-One of the nonfiction crime books I ghosted in the mid-90s qualified me for membership in Mystery Writers of America.
-Shortly after relocating my business from Wisconsin to Greensboro, NC, I was invited to join the board of MWA's Southeast region.
-I served on it 6 years and edited the regional quarterly for 7.
+In my growing independent editing function, occasionally being asked to edit a client's nonfiction book led to being asked to ghostwrite it.
+One of the nonfiction crime books I ghosted in the mid-90s qualified me for full membership in Mystery Writers of America.
+Shortly after relocating from Wisconsin to Greensboro, NC, Elizabeth Daniels Squire invited me to join the board of MWA's Southeast region, where I served six years and edited the region's quarterly publication for seven.

-Other organizations to which I cheerfully pay dues include Sisters in Crime, Wisconsin Regional Writers, North Carolina Writers' Network, Small Publishers Association of North America, and Mensa.
-Since 1991, Who's Who of American Women has seen fit to list me in its pages.
+Other organizations to which I cheerfully pay dues include Sisters in Crime, Wisconsin Regional Writers, North Carolina Writers' Network, and Mensa.
+In 1991, Who's Who of American Women saw fit to list me in its pages and continue doing so for the next 15 years.

-Over the years, in addition to editing many hundreds of book manuscripts, I've written 60+ articles, co-authored a simulation game, and written 8 pre-sold books, 4 of them as ghostwriter.
-My only noncommissioned book is one that I self-published because I knew I could reach its niche market directly.
+Over the years, in addition to editing a few thousand book manuscripts, I've written 75 or so articles, co-authored a simulation game, and written 11 pre-sold books, 5 of them as ghostwriter.
+(It's why I don't call myself a freelancer: I don't write something, then try to find a publisher for it.)
+My only noncommissioned book is one that I intentionally self-published mid-career because by then I knew I could reach its niche market directly.
 It's about my adventures teaching English communication skills to Korean schoolteachers abroad through UNESCO.
-It's called OPEN GATE, and a few brand new copies are still available from me at a much lower cost than they are currently being sold for by the used book dealers on Amazon.com.
+It's called Open Gate, and a few new copies are still available from me at a lower cost than are being sold for by the used book dealers on Amazon.com.

-My column on Market-SavvySM book publishing ran for two years in Badger Book Quarterly, and two of my articles on "Market-SavvySM Editing" (reprinted on this site) were written for the 5th and 6th editions of John Kremer's popular 1001 Ways to Market Your Books.
+Badger Book Quarterly asked me to write a column on Market-SavvySM book publishing, which ran for two years, and two of my articles on "Market-SavvySM Editing" (reprinted on this site) were written for the 5th and 6th editions of John Kremer's 1001 Ways to Market Your Books.

-After a lifetime of working in the vigorous climates of New York, Maine, and Wisconsin, in 1999 I moved to Greensboro, NC, so I could enjoy many more years in publishing without having to put down my editor's pencil to pick up a snow shovel.
-I continue to delight in having my work help authors and publishers produce superior work they can be proud of — and helps them win awards.
+After a lifetime of living and working in the vigorous climates of New York, Maine, and Wisconsin, in 1999 I welcomed my choice of moving to Greensboro, NC (not a transfer), enabling me to enjoy many more years of editing without having to put down my pencil to pick up a snow shovel.
+I continue to delight in having my work help authors and publishers produce superior work they can be proud of — and that helps them win awards.

-Please visit awards for a list of these, and published work for information about some of the books I've edited and authored.
+You can visit awards for a list, and published work for information about some of the books I've edited and authored.

 [page top] [my ethics] [confidentiality]